 After unsuccessfully lighting the world on fire as a musician, I studied literature and philosophy, then began a career in advertising as a copywriter.
 It wasn’t quite Mad Men, but it did teach me that content is key.

 I loved writing, yet became curious about what the bearded designer guy did with my words all day.
 After pestering him, I got hold of a spare Macintosh Quadra loaded with Photoshop and Illustrator, and a copy of Designing Web Usability.
 Now I could combine words with images.
 I was obsessed.
-In my spare time I taught myself the fundamentals of design, psychology and an ancient form of HTML.
+In my spare time, I taught myself the fundamentals of design, psychology and an ancient form of HTML.

 A new experience

 In early 2000, the first dot-com bubble hit the online company I was working for as a Features Writer.
-It was a good time to change career and explore being a designer for living.
+It was a good time to change career and explore being a designer for a living.

 What got me excited about design in those nascent days was the fact that I could explore my ideas from start to finish and do it myself.
 Working for various design firms over many years, I finally went out on my own as graphic and web designer in 2007, learning how important psychology and research is to creating a usable experience.